-A card with the circle icon represents a vessel or entity that is not controlled by either player.
-Cards with the circle icon will act and move "on their own" according to the following rules.
-A solution dilemma is placed on the spaceline at the location where it was encountered (unless otherwise specified).
+A card with the concerning icon represents a vessel or entity that is not controlled by either player.
+Cards with the concerning icon will act and move "on their own" according to the following rules.

+A o dilemma is placed on the spaceline at the location where it was encountered (unless otherwise specified).

-At the end of every turn, each a card in play acts according to its game text.
+At the end of every turn, each card in play acts according to its game text.
 When a card has game text that involves an attack, it attacks all eligible targets present at that location.
 When a card moves, it will move its RANGE towards the far end of spaceline (unless otherwise specified on the card.)
 If there is a tie for the far end, the opponent of the owner of the card chooses the direction.
-A card requires 1 RANGE to move off the spaceline.
+A a card requires 1 RANGE to move off the spaceline.
 Cards are discarded when they leave the spaceline.
 (See far end of spaceline.)

-Any non- player may initiate battle against any card. players may only battle according to normal Borg restrictions.
+Any non- player may initiate battle against any card. players may only battle according to normal players may only battle according to normal players may only battle according to normal players may only restrictions.
 When battling a card, players use standard attack and damage rules. cards do not use either player's Tactic cards; thus, your ships and facilities it hits suffer default damage (two damage markers for a hit, four for a direct hit) if your opponent is using a Battle Bridge side deck, or card rotation damage if they are not.